The Simpsons: Halloween episodes

 The special Halloween episode has become an annual tradition.
-"Treehouse of Horror" first broadcast in 1990 as part of season two and established the pattern of three separate, self-contained stories in each Halloween episode.
+"Treehouse of Horror" was first broadcast in 1990 as part of season two and established the pattern of three separate, self-contained stories in each Halloween episode.
 These pieces usually involve the family in some horror, science fiction, or supernatural setting and often parody or pay homage to a famous piece of work in those genres.
 They always take place outside the normal continuity of the show.
-Although the Treehouse series is meant to be seen on Halloween, this changed by the 2000s (and again in 2020), when new installments have premiered after Halloween due to Fox's current contract with Major League Baseball's World Series.
-Prior to 2020 (between 2011 and 2019), every Treehouse of Horror episode had aired in October.